inbravo/travel/june-2019/README.md

 *	Khardungla holds strategic objective for Indian armed forces, owing to its proximity with China and Pakistan
 *	Khardungla is notorious for its difficult terrain, climatic conditions and high altitude
 *	Unpredictable snow and rain, make Khardungla worse, specially for two wheeler riders
-*	Khardungla holds a unique value in the eyes of all motorcycle riders, like a Makka of Motorcyclists
 *	This is my second trip to Laddakh region.
 As planed, left at 3:15 AM from home
 *	This is one of the hottest days of north Indian summers.
 By noon planning to reach J&K
 *	At Karnal i realized that my luggage carrier is broken and hanging from one side